lambert/B8/docs/PRU_training.md

     i.
 In the Registers window, read the value in <b>PRU0_CTRL.CYCLE</b> register.
        This is the number of PRU cycles required to calculate the CRC for each byte.

+## LAB 4: Introduction to Linux driver

+### Objective

+To test the Linux remoteproc driver.
+We will first add a resource table to the projects we created earlier in lab 2, rebuild those projects, load the .out files into the target filesystem and then use the remoteproc driver to load that code into the PRU cores.

+<b>NOTE:</b> Beginning with Linux Processor SDK 2.0.2.11 the remoteproc and rpmsg drivers are enabled by default
+in the provided kernel configuration and default binaries.
+Therefore, it is no longer necessary to modify the .config in order to load firmwares into the PRU cores.
+If you are using a version of the Linux Processor SDK prior to 2.0.2.11 please see the archive links at the bottom of this page.

+### Lab Steps

+<b>Build the PRU Firmware</b>

+1. Launch CCSv6 and select the default Workspace.

+2. Open the <b>button_led_0 project</b>.

+   a.
+In the button_led_0 project, select <b>File->Open File</b> and copy in the <b>resource_table_0.h file</b>
+      from <PRU_SW_PATH>/labs/lab_4 or use <b>Project->Add Files...</b> to add the file to the project and copy it into the workspace.

+   b.
+In the AM335x.cmd file, add a line telling the linker where to place the new <b>.resource_table</b> section.